 - Prepare your cookie sheets with parchment paper and pre-heat your oven to 350oF/180oC

-- In a mixing bowl, whisk together the flour, baking powder, and salt.
+- In a mixing bowl, whisk together the flour, baking soda, and salt.
 Set aside.

 - In your stand mixer, cream the butter for about 1 minute to get it worked around the bowl.
 Then add the sugars and cream until light and fluffy about 2 minutes.
 Add in the room temperature beaten egg and vanilla extract.